Prathamesh0506-spec/AI-Based-Content-Marketing-Optimizer-/README.md

 🤝 Contributing

-Pull requests are welcome.
+Pull requests & issues are welcome.
-Feel free to open issues for suggestions, improvements, or bug reports.

 📜 License

-This project is licensed under the MIT License.
+MIT License.

 ⭐ Support

-If you find this project useful, consider giving it a ⭐ on GitHub — it helps support future improvements!
+If you found this useful, consider giving it a ⭐ on GitHub — it motivates further improvements!